 Get your spouse or a friend on board!
 If you’re constantly trapped under a nursing baby, try enlisting the help of someone you know to help bring you snacks, water, or just provide friendly conversation so you don’t become bored!

-Even though it may seem draining and endless at the time, rest assured that cluster feeding doesn’t last forever.
-It’s normal, natural, and helps boost that wonderful milk supply so you can meet your baby’s ever-changing needs!
-If you do feel that you may have a milk supply issue, contact your OB or an IBCLC (lactation consultant) for some help.
+Even though it may seem draining and endless at the time, rest assured that cluster feeding phase doesn’t last forever.
+It’s normal, natural, and helps boost that wonderful milk supply so you can meet your baby’s ever-changing needs especially during growth spurt!
+This, among many others, is one of the things breastfeeding mothers should expect during the baby's first year.
+If you do feel that you may have a low milk supply issue, or any issues concerning baby feeding, contact your OB or an IBCLC (lactation consultant) for some help.